 Opioids like tramadol can also cause tolerance.
 This means a person needs increasing amounts of the drug in order to get the same effects.
 If the body does not have the substance 24 hours a day, it will likely lead to difficult withdrawal symptoms.

 The safest way to detox from tramadol is in a medically supervised detoxification program.
-At Addiction Campuses, we provide detox services on-site at our rehab centers across the U.S.
+At Vertava Health, we provide detox services on-site at our rehab centers across the U.S.

 Symptoms Of Tramadol Withdrawal And Detox